rmonnet/simple-vm/README.md

     - pops and discards the top of the stack
 - CALL addr ( -- )
     - calls the subroutine at the addr
+    - assume the subroutine will have one single return value on the top of the stack
 - RET ( -- )
     - returns from a function call
 - HALT ( -- )